penalara/engineInputGHCFile/schema-doc/ghc.md

 ### strict

-Strict time in minutes of maximum daily stay.
+Strict time in minutes of maximum weekly stay.

 `strict`